 - No surprise invoices: Azure’s infamous egress fees become someone else’s horror story.

-- Actual compliance: Store medical or legal data where it belongs, under your own jurisdiction.
+- Actual compliance: Store medical or legal data where it belongs, under the appropriate jurisdiction.

 - Performance gains: Transatlantic latency is fine for email, less so for anything real-time.

-That said, cloud-on-prem comes with its own challenges: you need skilled staff to manage infrastructure, capital investment for hardware, and systems that can handle demand spikes.
-The hybrid approach acknowledges these realities—keep hyperscale where it genuinely makes sense, but don’t let it become your default.
+That said, cloud-on-prem comes with its own challenges: it needs skilled staff to manage infrastructure, capital investment for hardware, and systems that can handle demand spikes.
+The hybrid approach acknowledges these realities: keep hyperscale where it genuinely makes sense, rather than letting it become the default.

 Hetzner and other European alternatives